-Devices for Dignity is a national body, and is hosted at Sheffield Teaching Hospitals NHS Foundation Trust.
+NIHR Devices for Dignity MedTech Co-operative is a national organisation hosted at Sheffield Teaching Hospitals NHS Foundation Trust.
 We work closely with other NIHR-funded organisations including Applied Research Collaborations (ARCs), Clinical Research Facilities (CRFs), Biomedical Research Centres and Units (BRCs, BRUs), the NIHR Office for Clinical Research Infrastructure (NOCRI), Research Design Services (RDSs), the Clinical Research Network (CRN), and the other MICs.
-We work with Academic Health Science Networks (AHSNs) nationally, and link with Clinical Trials Units where projects need.
+We work with Academic Health Science Networks (AHSNs) nationally, and link with Clinical Trials Units where projects need this expertise.

-We also work with other national bodies within the health technology space, including the Medicines and Healthcare Products Regulatory Agency (MHRA) and the National Institute for Health and Care Excellence (NICE).
+We also work with other national bodies within the health technology innovation ecosystem, including the Medicines and Healthcare Products Regulatory Agency (MHRA) and the National Institute for Health and Care Excellence (NICE).

 We are strategically linked with the INSIGNEO Institute for in silico Medicine, and the Centre for Assistive Technology and Connected Healthcare (CATCH) at the University of Sheffield.

 The INSIGNEO Institute for in silico Medicine co-ordinates academics and clinicians from a multiplicity of disciplines who collaborate to improve health outcomes by developing subject-specific computer models able to compute ‘biomarkers’ – measures of physiology that can support a clinical decision – which are difficult or impossible to obtain directly.
 These advanced computer simulations can then be used directly in clinical practice to improve diagnosis and optimise treatment, offering a path to a more personalised medicine.
 The Institute is at the forefront of clinical translation.